-Throughout history, castor oil’s most popular use has been for treating skin infections, lowering constipation and boosting the appearance of hair health, but research has shown that castor oil has even more important applications for supporting the immune system.
+Throughout history, castor oil’s most popular use has been for treating skin infections, lowering constipation and boosting the appearance of hair health, but research has shown that it has even more important applications for supporting the immune system.

 Castor Oil Benefits

-Castor oil contains many beneficial components including fatty acids, flavonoids, phenolic compounds, amino acids, terpenoids, and phytosterols.
-These various compounds give castor oil the following properties and potential health benefits: (3)
+Castor oil contains many beneficial components, including fatty acids, flavonoids, phenolic compounds, amino acids, terpenoids and phytosterols.
+These various compounds give the oil the following properties and potential health benefits: (3)

 - Hepatoprotective (ability to prevent damage to the liver)

 The oil and other parts of the castor plant have been used in traditional medicine for the following health conditions: (4)

 - Muscle aches

 One of the major reasons castor oil has strong immune-enhancing effects is because it supports the body’s lymphatic system.
 The most significant role of the lymphatic system, which is spread throughout the whole body in small tubular structures, is that it absorbs and removes excess fluids, proteins and waste materials from our cells.